A Nonparametric Bayesian Framework for Uncertainty Quantification in Stochastic Simulation: A Bayesian Nonparametric Framework

 \subsection{Posterior Consistency of Input Models}

-In the Bayesian paradigm, a very basic requirement is the {\it posterior consistency} at the true input distribution \citep{Ghosal1999, Ghosal1995}.
+In the Bayesian paradigm, a very basic requirement is the {\it posterior consistency} at the true input distribution \cite{Ghosal1999, Ghosal1995}.
 It means that as the amount of real-world data increases, the posterior becomes more and more concentrated around $F^c$ with probability approaching 1.
-The posterior consistency for DPM is studied in the statistics literature, such as \citet{Ghosal1999}, \citet{Tok06}, \citet{Wu_Ghosal_2008}, etc. Given the prior set as in equations (\ref{DPM}), and the base measures $G_0$ for Dirichlet Process set in Equations~(\ref{eq.priorGamma}), (\ref{eq.GaussPrior}) or (\ref{eq.Betaprior}), Theorem~\ref{thm:consistency} summarizes posterior consistency results on DPM with Gamma, Gaussian and Beta density functions as kernels for input distributions supported on $[0,\infty)$, $\Re$ and fixed interval $[a_1,a_2]$.
+The posterior consistency for DPM is studied in the statistics literature, such as \cite{Ghosal1999,Tok06,Wu_Ghosal_2008}, etc. Given the prior set as in Equations (\ref{DPM}), and the base measures $G_0$ for Dirichlet Process set in Equations~(\ref{eq.priorGamma}), (\ref{eq.GaussPrior}) or (\ref{eq.Betaprior}), Theorem~\ref{thm:consistency} summarizes posterior consistency results on DPM with Gamma, Gaussian, and Beta density functions as kernels for input distributions supported on $[0,\infty)$, $\Re$, and fixed interval $[a_1,a_2]$.

-The posterior consistency in Theorem~\ref{thm:consistency} is stated in the sense of {\it weak consistency}. {The posterior distribution $p(\cdot\mid \mathbf{X}_m)$ is said to be {\it weekly consistent} at $F^c$ (or $f^c$), if with $P_{f^c}$-probability 1, $p(U\mid \mathbf{X}_m)\to 1$ for all weak neighborhoods $U$ of $f^c$.
-We defer the detailed introduction and definitions of weak neighborhood, weak consistency, and other related concepts in classic Bayesian nonparametric theory to Appendix \ref{subsec:proofThm1}.
-We also refer the readers to Chapter 4 of \citet{Ghosh_2003} and Chapter 7 of \citet{GhoVan17} for detailed discussions on posterior consistency.}
+The posterior consistency in Theorem~\ref{thm:consistency} is stated in the sense of {\it weak consistency}. {The posterior distribution $p(\cdot\mid \mathbf{X}_m)$ is said to be {\it weakly consistent} at $F^c$ (or $f^c$), if with $P_{f^c}$-probability 1; this means $p(U\mid \mathbf{X}_m)\to 1$ for all weak neighborhoods $U$ of $f^c$.
+We defer the detailed introduction and definitions of weak neighborhood, weak consistency, and other related concepts in classic Bayesian nonparametric theory to Supplement \ref{subsec:proofThm1}.
+We also refer the readers to Chapter 4 of \cite{Ghosh_2003} and Chapter 7 of \cite{GhoVan17} for detailed discussions on posterior consistency.}